 - 1. Within two (2) business days after the committee receives the charges, a hearing date (set within 7 days after the committee receives the charges) will be determined.
 The committee will notify the students involved of the time, date, and place of the hearing.
 Copies of all charges and related materials for the hearing will be provided to the students at least two (2) business days in advance of the hearing. - 2.
 The initiator and the student will be allowed to make oral presentations, call witnesses, and present any documentary evidence regarding the incident in question.
 Notes will be kept of the hearing.
 The hearing will not be open to observers.
 Any students involved will have the option of choosing one person who has had no formal legal training to accompany them throughout the hearing. - 3.
-At the conclusion of the hearing, the committee will meet in closed session and will make its recommendation as to the guilt or innocence of the student based on the preponderance of evidence with respect to the charges.
+At the conclusion of the hearing, the committee will meet in closed session and will make its recommendation on a finding of responsibility or not concerning the violation based on the preponderance of evidence with respect to the charges.
 The committee will forward to the Dean of Students its findings and recommendations in a written report within two (2) business days of the hearing.